vanesp/portux/README.md

   depending on the actions it publishes Switch type messages on the channel, which the Nodo software on rpi1.local sends to the Nodo via a serial port to take action on.

+In order to send notifications of water alerts, a further process is created:

+- notifier.php (a daemon started from inittab) which checks PubSub messages for a Motion event on Room id 6, which indicates that water is detected.
+It then sends an e-mail (and does that every 24 hours if the event keeps happening) alerting the user.

+  This e-mail can be redirected to an SMS

+  Note that notifier needs to be run on a system with an e-mail service, i.e. on bali

 ## PubSub Messages

 The channel is 'ss:event' for socketstream event.